-It’s never too late to make a change and choose a new direction.
+It’s never too late to make a switch and choose a new direction.
 In his interview, Galvanize student Luis Rocha explained just that:

 You’re looking for a different pace

-As we noted in the last point: it’s never too late to switch careers.
+As we noted in the last point: it’s never too late for a career change.
 We’ve spoken to students who have made career changes after six months or more than ten years working in the same position.

 One student, Glenn, decided that after working for years as a paramedic, he wanted to get his CDL and become a commercial truck driver.
 The new career will give him the opportunity to see the sights on the road and move into a less stressful position.